Data sheet: Miranda Auto 50 mm f/1.4

 • Miranda introduced its first f/1.4 lens in 1966 in tandem with its flagship camera the Sensorex.
 Two years later Miranda introduced a version of that 50/1.4 lens that had received a minor exterior redesign and without the external aperture coupling arm that the Automex–Sensorex series of cameras used.
 The pictured sample is one of the later series.

 • This early version of the Auto Miranda 50 mm f/1.4 is not your run-of-the-mill fast fifty7 as it has two characteristics that stand out from the competition.
 First, this is one of only a very few 50/1.4 SLR lenses that have a smaller than 49 mm filter thread.
-Second, whereas most legacy-era fast fifties use a 6 or 7 element design, this lens uses a highly symmetrical8 8 elements in 6 groups design.
+Second, whereas most legacy-era fast fifties use a 6 or 7 element design, this lens uses an unusually symmetrical8 8 elements in 6 groups design.

 • This lens’ aperture stop-down is handled by a lever at the base of the mount and there is also a button on the lens (near the mount) that facilitates stop-down for depth-of-field preview.